noahehall/theBookOfNoah/architecture/informationarchitecture.md

 #### researching users information needs and seeking behaviors
+  - bottom up information architecture
+    - by supporting searching and browsing, the structure inherent in content enables the answers to users questions to rise to the surface
+    - content structure, sequencing and tagging
+    - answers the following questions
+      - where am i
+      - whats here
+      - where can i go from here
+    - is important because users are increasingly likey to bypass your sites top down information architecture
+      - using websites and tools like google search
+      - click through ads
+      - clicking links while reading your content via their aggregators
+        - for all the aforementioned reasons, you need bottom up informatioon architectgure
-  - top down architecture
+  - top down information architecture
     - anticipating users information needs and building off those assumptions
-    - common questions users have when landing on a site
+    - determine the most common questions and design the site to meet those needs
       - where am I
       - i know what im looking for; how do I search for it
-      - how do I get around this siteswhats important and unique about this organization
+      - how do I get around this sites
+      - whats important and unique about this organization
       - whats available on this site
       - whats happening there
       - do they want my opinion about their site
       - how can I contact a human
       - whats their address
-  - should anticipate users major information needs
-    - determine the most common questions and design the site to meet those needs
   - search analytics
     - based on a high volume of real user data
       - however it doesnt provide an opportunity to interact with users and learn more about their needs directly